March of the Iron Will: March

 The Horn of Africa and southwest Arabia – Mid-1930s.
 The March of the Iron Will was between Dessie and Addis Ababa.
 At the same time, General Rodolfo Graziani was advancing from the south toward Harar.
 Emperor Haile Selassie travelled from Addis Ababa, to Harar to Djibouti in French Somaliland to go into exile.

+Badoglio's mechanized force advanced along the Imperial Highway between Dessie and Addis Ababa.
+The Italian Commander-in-Chief was to uncharitably refer to this road as "a bad cart track".
 On 24 April, Badoglio sent two columns of 4,000 Eritreans ahead by force march to protect his mechanized force as a precautionary measure.
 But the adversity the Eritreans and the march itself encountered was mainly caused by rain and mud.
 Badoglio's precautionary measure proved to be superfluous.

-Imperial highway

-Badoglio's mechanized force advanced along the Imperial Highway between Dessie and Addis Ababa.
-The Italian Commander-in-Chief was to uncharitably refer to this road as "a bad cart track".